 Apples are basically the unofficial fruit of fall.
 As soon as the foliage hits, farmer's markets, roadside stands and pick-your-own farms are filled to the brim with apples.

 It's no wonder fans stock up.
 They are perfect for pies, butters, sauces and more.
+Dose them in caramel, enjoy a steaming cup of apple cider, or indulge in caramel apple pie topped with ice cream.
 Consider creating an apple brandy hot toddy or warmed cider to enjoy around the campfire or fireplace.

 Fall is the season for beer.
 Cooler nights crave warming fall brews that replace the lighter ales of summer.
 It's porter and stout season once again.

-Autumn beers are infused with fall flavors of pumpkin, wheat, oak, vanilla, malt and spice.
+Autumn beers are infused with fall flavors of pumpkin spice flavor, wheat, oak, vanilla, malt, and spice.

 3. Brown Butter

 Brown butter is a classic French technique in which butter is cooked long enough to turn the milk and salt particles brown while also removing the water from the butter.

 The result is a nutty and complex sauce that can add deep nutty flavor to sweet items (cakes, donuts, etc) and savory items, too like butternut squash.